 Also, you can download a PDF file at the end.

 Drum Brake vs. Disc Brake

-They are several additional components that are being involved to ensure the car breaks operates smoothly on the different road conditions.
+They are several additional components that are being involved to ensure the car brakes operate smoothly in different road conditions.

-The car accident often happened due to the poor braking system.
+A car accident often happens due to a poor braking system.
 The more you know about this crucial system the better you understand about your vehicle.
-So, firstly we have to know that how this braking system works?
+So, firstly we have to know how this braking system works.

 Friction and heat are the basic principles applied in the braking system.
 These are generated during the braking by reducing the speed.

 The major brakes currently available are drum brakes and disc brakes.
 Both have benefits and drawbacks.
 Today we are comparing them to see what is the better option for your driving conditions.

 So, now let’s discuss both the drum and disc braking system and their function.

 It is an ancient and traditional brake system.
 It is a drum designed like a component where being used for the braking purpose.
 Inside a drum brake, there is a set of brake shoes.